ysntns/ysntns/README.md

 1. 👋 Hi, I’m @ysntns.
-I'm a Data Scientist and Analyst, soon to be a Data Engineer and Generative AI & Prompt Engineer.
+I'm a Data Scientist and Analyst, soon to be a Data Engineer and Generative AI & Prompt Engineer 🤩🪄.

 2. 👀 I enjoy using data to overcome complex challenges.